peakflo/pfMCP/src/servers/quickbooks/README.md

-# QuickBooks Server for guMCP
+# QuickBooks Server for pfMCP

 This server provides integration with QuickBooks Online for financial data access and analysis.